Graduates Of Historically Black Colleges May Be Paying More For Loans: Watchdog Group

 "For instance, whether or not you worked through college might be indicative of your ability to handle various financial responsibilities, life responsibilities and make you a more creditworthy individual," Odinet said.

-But he said that's different than lumping everybody who, say, went to Howard University into one group.
+But he said that's different than lumping everybody who, say, went to Howard University, into one group.
 And he worries that when it comes to considering where you went to school, "the use of education-based data in loan underwriting is inevitably going to cause a discriminatory effect."

 Advocates are increasingly worried that casting such a wide net for data to make decisions introduces biases in new and different ways.
 Welbeck said her group is pushing for better oversight and more transparency from fintech companies.